confluencywater/antecedent_moisture_model/README.md

 # Credits

-Thanks to David Edgren (RJN Group), Robert Czachorski (OHM Advisors, H2Ometrics), and the rests of the AMM Users Group for generously sharing their AMM resources and knowledge, which were critical to the development of this package.
+Thanks to David Edgren (RJN Group), Robert Czachorski (OHM Advisors, H2Ometrics), and the rest of the AMM Users Group for generously sharing their AMM resources and knowledge, which were critical to the development of this package.

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.